Tap & Barrel is a chain of large pub-style restaurants with locations in Olympic Village, Coal Harbour, the Shipyards District and Granville Island.

 Tap & Barrel Bridges

-Tap & Barrel Bridges is the chain’s Granville Island location and is at 1696 Duranleau Street on Granville Island.
-This restaurant opened in May 2022 and is in the building that used to be Bridges Restaurant.
-Bridges operated on Granville Island for around 40 years with the yellow waterfront building becoming one of the most recognized sites on the island.
+Tap & Barrel Bridges is the chain’s Granville Island location, located at 1696 Duranleau Street.
+This restaurant opened in May 2022 and is located in the building that formerly housed Bridges Restaurant.
+Bridges operated on Granville Island for around 40 years, with the yellow waterfront building becoming one of the most recognized sites on the island.

-Bridges was co-founded by the uncle of David Frankel, the owner of Tap & Barrel.
-That is one of the reasons why he purchased the restaurant in 2018, and in 2021 it temporarily closed to complete a full rebrand into a new Tap & Barrel location.
-The exterior of the building is the same (with the addition of Tap & Barrel signage) but the interior has completely changed to suit its new name.
+Bridges was co-founded by David Frankel’s uncle, the owner of Tap & Barrel.
+That is one of the reasons he purchased the restaurant in 2018.
+In 2021, it temporarily closed to complete a full rebrand as a new Tap & Barrel location.
+The exterior of the building remains the same (with the addition of Tap & Barrel signage), but the interior has been completely redesigned to reflect its new name.

 Tap & Barrel Bridges has a good patio right on the waterfront.
 This location is also set to become the primary one for the chain’s culinary development program.

 Tap & Barrel’s menu is an interesting combination of traditional pub fare and unique dishes.
-Typical food options include burgers, steak and fries, pasta and pizza.
-However, the place also offers some more interesting options such as gyoza, poke bowls and hummus and za’atar flatbread.
+Typical food options include burgers, steak and fries, pasta, and pizza.
+However, the place also offers additional options, including gyoza, poke bowls, hummus, and flatbread.

 Similar to other Casual Chain Dining Venues, Tap & Barrel offers a daily Happy Hour menu.
-The restaurant offers deals on appetizers, alcohol and even a few entrées from 3:00 pm until 6:00 pm and again from 9:00 pm until closing time.
+The restaurant offers daily deals on appetizers, alcohol, and select entrees from 2:00 pm to 5:30 pm and again from 9:00 pm to closing.
+As of our last check, they also had Happy Hour all day on Mondays.

 BC on Tap Program

 In line with its focus on local and sustainable offerings, Tap & Barrel also offers its “BC on Tap” program.
-The beverage program includes 36 local BC craft beers on tap as well as 16 local BC wines.
-Guests can also choose a BC beer flight with five tasters of beer.
+The beverage program includes 36 local BC craft beers on tap and 16 local BC wines.
+Guests can also choose a BC beer flight with five beer tasters.

 Other Information